openshift/machine-config-operator/docs/HACKING.md

 `{component}` can be either `operator`, `daemon`, `controller` or `server`.
 After the build is complete, make sure to push the image to a registry (i.e. `quay.io/user/machine-config-{component}:latest`).

-Note, quay.io or any other public registry isn't strictly required, you can use a local registry for this flow to still work as long as those images are pullable.
+Quay.io or any other public registry isn't strictly required - you can use a local registry as long as those images are pullable.

 ## Build a custom release payload